WHAT IS FIELDSTONE ACADEMY BOARDING SCHOOL?

 With the right academic recovery boarding school, even students who are seriously behind in school can thrive and regain their true potential.

 The tuition differences are also typically quite large.
-While some traditional boarding schools have tuition rates between $70,000 and $100,000 per school year, smaller academic boarding schools are typically between $28,000 and $50,000 per school year, with more financial aid and scholarship possibilities than would be seen at the larger schools.
+While some traditional boarding schools have tuition rates between $70,000 and $100,000 per school year, smaller academic boarding schools are typically between $39,000 and $70,000 per school year.

 WHAT ABOUT THERAPEUTIC SCHOOLS, RTCs, WILDERNESS PROGRAMS?